Moonsong-Labs/dpm-git-links-demo/README.md

   the binary by path, as `/path/to/dpm/bin/dpm-dev`.
 - Network access to `github.com` the first time, so DPM can fetch the DARs.
   After that they are cached under `~/.dpm/cache`.
+- There's no need to recompile damlc.
+So no Bazel or Nix are required.
-- Nothing else.
-No Bazel, no Nix.
-This project pins `sdk-version: 3.5.2`, an ordinary released SDK, and DPM installs it for you.
+- This project pins `sdk-version: 3.5.2`, an ordinary released SDK, and DPM installs it for you.

 ## Quick start